basho/riak_kv/docs/NextGenREPL-GettingStarted.md

 - range_sync (depends on how recent the low point in the modified range is).

 Timings will vary depending on the total number of keys in the cluster, the rate of changes, the size of the delta and the precise hardware used.
 Full-sync repairs tend to be relatively demanding of CPU (rather than disk I/O), so available CPU capacity is important.

+If there are 24 sync events scheduled a day, and default `ttaaefs_maxresults` and `ttaaefs_rangeboost` settings are used, and an 8-node cluster is in use - repairs via ttaaefs full-sync will happen at a rate of about 100K per day.
+It is therefore expected that where a large delta emerges it may be necessary to schedule a `range_repl` fold, or intervene to raise the `ttaaefs_rangeboost` to speed up the closing of the delta.

 ### Configure work queues